mitnk/cicada/docs/rc-file.md

 When cicada shell is invoked as an interactive
 [login shell](https://github.com/mitnk/cicada/blob/master/docs/install.md#set-cicada-as-your-login-shell),
-or with the --login option, it first reads and executes commands from the file `~/.cicadarc`, if that file exists.
+or with the `--login`/`-l` option, it first reads and executes commands from the file `~/.cicadarc`, if that file exists.

 > Hint: In non-login shell mode, you can apply RC file with